torresdigital/firefox-developer-sh/README.md

 ## How to install / Como instalar

-####  Firefox Developer Edition English Version. <br> To install, just copy and past this code on you terminal.
+### 🌀 Firefox Developer Edition English Version.
+To install, just copy and past this code on you terminal.
 To see how to: just see the video below.

-####  Firefox Developer Edition:  Versão em Português Brazuka. <br> Para instalar, copie e cole esse codigo no seu termial.
+### 🌀  Firefox Developer Edition:  Versão em Português Brazuka.
+Para instalar, copie e cole esse codigo no seu termial.
 Para ver como fazer, basta olhar o video abaixo.